 Thanks to Mobility Work CMMS, you can easily create and access your maintenance planning

 The ability to simulate maintenance interventions has opened new horizons to maintenance teams: field technicians actively participate in the deployment of a predictive maintenance strategy as they forecast downtimes and adapt their maintenance routines to the actual life cycle of their equipment; as for maintenance managers, they can test different predictive maintenance scenarios, sit back and reflect on their strategy and identify areas of improvement.

-According to a study published by Gartner and IDC (International Data Corporation), by 2020 almost 50% of major manufacturing players will have or be about to integrate digital twins technologies into their process.
+According to a study published by Gartner and IDC (International Data Corporation), by 2020 almost 50% of major manufacturing players will have or be about to integrate DT technologies into their process.
 Although this may represent a substantial initial investment, the deployment of these digital twins opens up new opportunities for the industry to improve your predictive maintenance strategy.
 This way, in the long term, you can eliminate unexpected downtime, reduce maintenance costs, optimize equipment reliability and extend equipment life.